-Where possible, the master of a vessel must not allow that vessel to approach within 200 metres of an oil tanker or any other vessel that is showing flag B by day or a red all-round light by night.
+Where possible, the master of a vessel on passage must not allow that vessel to approach within 200 metres of an oil tanker or any other vessel, while it is at anchor or underway, that is showing flag B by day or a red all-round light by night.
+This shall not apply to a vessel acting in accordance with 4.5.1.

-4.4 Duties of master while tanker is in harbour
+4.4 Duties of master of a tanker

-- 4.4.1 While in harbour, the master of an oil tanker must operate in accordance with the International Safety Guide for Oil Tankers and Terminals (ISGOTT). - 4.4.2 The master of a tanker must: - (a) berth or moor the tanker only at such wharf or place as specified for bulk oil discharges in schedule 2 of these Bylaws, or as otherwise permitted in writing by the Harbourmaster; and - (b) keep the tanks containing Class 3 packing groups I and II oil cargo securely closed, except when opened for loading or discharging; and - (c) unless exempted by the Harbourmaster, ensure that sufficient motive power is available at all times to enable the vessel to be moved from the berth in case of fire or other emergency; and - (d) submit to the Harbourmaster a plan showing the layout of the vessel's tanks and contents, giving the products and approximate quantities that will be on board when arriving at Wellington Harbour, at least 12 hours prior to arrival.
+4.4.1 While in harbour, the master of an oil tanker must operate in accordance with the International Safety Guide for Oil Tankers and Terminals (ISGOTT).

+4.4.2 The master of a tanker must:

+- (a) berth or moor the tanker only at such wharf or place as specified for bulk oil discharges in Schedule 2 of these Bylaws, or as otherwise permitted in writing by the Harbourmaster; and - (b) keep the tanks containing Class 3 packing groups I and II oil cargo securely closed, except when opened for loading or discharging; and - (c) unless exempted by the Harbourmaster, ensure that sufficient motive power is available at all times to enable the vessel to be moved from the berth in case of fire or other emergency; and - (d) submit to the Harbourmaster a plan showing the layout of the vessel's tanks and contents, giving the products and approximate quantities that will be on board when arriving at Wellington Harbour, at least 12 hours prior to arrival.